alan-turing-institute/trustworthy-assurance/includes/full-report.md

 In the context of the law, it is well known that states and public sector organisations are beholden to wide-ranging legal duties, both positive and negative, such as those set out in human rights law or in national legislation (e.g. the public sector equality duty created by the UK's Equality Act 2010).

-Commercial organisations are not obligated to observe all of the same principles or rules as public sector organisations, but are nevertheless required to comply with myriad information governance standards, legislation designed to protect environmental sustainability and public health, and a whole host of other corporate or fiduciary duties.
+Commercial organisations are not obligated to observe all of the same principles or rules ~~as public sector organisations~~, but are nevertheless required to comply with myriad information governance standards, legislation designed to protect environmental sustainability and public health, and a whole host of other corporate or fiduciary duties.

-And, third sector organisations, such as charities or volunteer groups, may have less restrictive legislation governing their conduct, but are still expected to adhere to necessary transparency and accountability standards over matters such as the organisation and incorporation of managing trusts.
+~~And,~~ third sector organisations, such as charities or volunteer groups, may have less restrictive legislation governing their conduct, but are still expected to adhere to necessary transparency and accountability standards over matters such as the organisation and incorporation of managing trusts.

 Such legal requirements create an interlocking foundation upon which public perceptions and attitudes towards trust can be based, but are often difficult to separate and pick apart.
 And, even where one is able to do so, legal requirements typically set only the *minimal standards* expected of organisations.
 To put it simply, and sidestep a vast amount of important jurisprudence, just because something is legal does not guarantee it is ethical or socially acceptable.